WazeDev/WME-language-forcer/README.md

 the selection is the same as needed by the WME, ex: fr for french, nl for nederlands, de for deutch...

-Don't hesitete to contact me if you've any questions
+Don't hesitate to contact me if you've any questions

 Installation
 ------------